 Your student loan payment should be no more than 8 - 10% of your post-college estimated income.

-To determine how much you can borrow:
+In order to determine how much you can borrow:

 Consider completing the short financial awareness counseling session at www.studentloans.gov.